TASTE INDIA WITH US!

 DIWALI: INDIA'S FESTIVAL OF LIGHTS

-There is no way we can travel to places like Punjab and Kashmir – on the border of Pakistan – and not talk about the 1947 Partition of India at the hands of the British Raj.
-This tour traces history to understand better the lasting scars of colonialism on an India divided.
+There is no way we can travel to places like Punjab – on the border of Pakistan – and not talk about the 1947 Partition of India at the hands of the British Raj.
+This tour traces history to better understand the lasting scars of colonialism on a divided India.

-We’ll explore (well, eat our way through) India’s many terrains – from the bustling cityscape of the capital and the lush Himalayan trail of Srinagar in Kashmir to the holy grounds of Harmandir Sahib (Golden Temple) in Amritsar and barren desert lands of Dhora in Rajasthan.
-There’s a trip to the saffron capital, a visit to the world’s largest community kitchen, Diwali celebrations with a local family, and more
+We’ll explore (and well, eat our way through) India’s many terrains – from the bustling cityscape of the capital to the holy grounds of Harmandir Sahib (Golden Temple) in Amritsar and the barren desert lands of Dhora in Rajasthan.
+There’s a trip to the world’s largest community kitchen, Diwali celebrations with a local family, a desert camp and more.

 HOLI: INDIA'S FESTIVAL OF COLOURS